 How do I join Friends on the Bike?

-Suppose you are also looking to adopt the Dutch tradition and habit of touring Europe on a bicycle in the summer and don’t want to spend a fortune on accommodation.
+So let’s say you are also looking to adopt the Dutch tradition and habit of touring Europe on a bicycle in the summer and don’t want to spend a fortune on accommodation.
 In that case, the Friends on the Bike foundation might be what you need.

-The foundation annually distributes a booklet with an overview of the available guest addresses and a detailed map.
+Additionally, the foundation annually distributes a booklet with an overview of the available guest addresses and a detailed map.
 Cyclists, or “Friends,” as members are called, can log in to the website with their membership number to access the current information about guest addresses.

-You can become a member for just €8 per year and receive a pass and a well-detailed cycling map with attractive routes and places to stay in the vicinity of those routes.
+You can also become a member for just €8 per year and receive a pass and a well-detailed cycling map with attractive routes and places to stay in the vicinity of those routes.

 With your identification and membership card, you can book accommodation with breakfast at all addresses by appointment for the “friends price” of €22.50 per person per night (excl. tourist tax).